54th Ohio Infantry Regiment: Service

-The Confederacy's defeats Fort Henry and Donelson made it abandon Kentucky and parts of Tennessee.
+The Confederacy's defeats at Fort Henry and Donelson made it abandon Kentucky and parts of Tennessee.
 Their last troops in Nashville left on February 23.
 Their Western Theater commander, Gen. Albert Sidney Johnston, made the controversial decision to quit the region, and despite political unhappiness in Richmond, his consolidation of troops further south precluded being could cut off in Kentucky and major portions of Tennessee.
 He planned to consolidate forces in Corinth, MS just over the state line.
 (Note: The town of Corinth had strategic value because it was at the intersection of two railroads, including one that was part of the rail network used to move Confederate supplies and troops between Tennessee and Virginia.)
 By the end of March, Johnston had over 40,000 Confederate troops at Corinth.

 Realizing that his troops were too spread out, the theater commander, Maj.
 Gen. Hallek decided to concentrate troops at Pittsburg Landing,9 mi upriver (south) of Savannah, where the armies could advance on a good road to Corinth, Mississippi.
 The town was a junction of two vital railroad lines, the Mobile and Ohio Railroad (M&ORR) and the Memphis and Charleston Railroad (M&CRR), called by some "the vertebrae of the Confederacy."
 Halleck argued Richmond and Corinth were the great strategic points of the war, and all efforts should be made to take Corinth and thereby make rebel control of railroads west of the East Tennessee bastion of Chattanooga meaningless.